Tzeene1459/ncit-semantic-mapper/README.md

 - **Exact Term Matching**: Find precise matches for NCIT codes and term names
 - **Synonym Discovery**: Locate synonyms for permissible values and NCIT codes
+- **Semantic Search with Embeddings**: Search embedding based semantic matches for permissible values and NCIT terms
 - **LangChain Integration**: AI-powered semantic mapping using OpenAI models used as an Agent
 - **Modular Architecture**: Separate tools for different types of queries
 - **Environment-based Configuration**: Secure credential management